Bill Cosby's retrial jury mirrors first on gender, race - Philly

 "There's absolutely no legitimacy to this," Steele said.

-Both sides will return to court on Thursday to select six alternates.
+Both sides returned to court on Thursday to select six alternates.
+Cosby stumbled slightly getting out of an SUV and then put a hand up to say he was OK before walking into the courthouse.

 The battle over the black juror's removal highlighted a vast racial disparity that limited the number of black people available for consideration in the suburban Philadelphia jury pool.